aspose-cells/Aspose-Cells-Tutorials/cells/english/net/automation-batch-processing/_index.md

 Learn how to automate and manipulate Excel workbooks using Aspose.Cells for .NET.
 This guide covers workbook creation, custom cell formatting, formula application, and more.

 ### [Automate Excel Workbooks with Aspose.Cells .NET](./excel-workbooks-aspose-cells-net-subscripting-directory)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [Implement Aspose.Cells for .NET in Excel Automation](./implement-aspose-cells-net-excel-automation)
-A code tutorial for Aspose.Words Net
+A code tutorial for Aspose.Cells Net

 ### [How to Implement Aspose.Cells Smart Markers in C# for Dynamic Excel Reporting](./implement-aspose-cells-smart-markers-with-csharp)
 Learn how to automate dynamic Excel report generation using Aspose.Cells smart markers with this comprehensive guide.
 Master the setup and configuration of WorkbookDesigner in C#.